sevonj/sevonj/README.md

 [➜ Go to repository](https://github.com/sevonj/sr2_chonker)

 A chunk (open world piece) viewer for Saints Row 2.
 The game uses custom asset formats that I reverse-engineered myself.
 I originally got interested upon learning that Volition, the game studio, had documented some of their file formats for players mess with.
-Unfortunately it seemed that no one there wanted to touch the chunk format, as it's a massive blob with dependencies in other files, loaded by a complex rube goldberg machine in multiple passes.
-They got rid of the format in later games.
+Unfortunately it seemed that no one there wanted to touch the chunk format with the longest pole.
+It's a massive blob with dependencies in other files, loaded by a complex rube goldberg machine in multiple passes.
+They got rid of the format in subsequent games.

 <img src="https://github.com/user-attachments/assets/80bad88b-ba3a-47f9-b73f-8af99fabc550" height="400" />